kathirvel13/Hand_Cricket_Simulation/README.md

 # Hand Cricket Simulation
-This program tries to create a hand cricket simulation using pythin, html and flask.
+This program tries to create a hand cricket simulation using python, HTML and flask.